 Where to buy travel adapters

-Travel shops (including online travel shops), department stores and even cheap knick-knack shops are great places to pick up power point converters and travel adapters.
-They are also available in shops in airport departure lounges, but they can be a little more expensive there so best to grab one before you go.
+Travel shops (including online travel shops), department stores and even cheap knick-knack shops and kiosks are great places to pick up power point converters and travel adapters.
+Sometimes businesses like post offices, stationery stores, and money exchange counters sell travel adapters too.

 Voltage converters